 Joist Do It

 Now that the subflooring has been removed, you can inspect the joists for any damage.
-If there's damage, you can either replace the joist or reinforce it with a two-by-four.
+If a joist is damaged, you can either replace it or reinforce it with a with lumber that has the same dimensions as the joist.
 Then, add insulation.
 Remember, the better the insulation, the more you'll save on utilities in the summer and winter seasons.
 Make sure the insulation is underneath the piping and wires.

 Here's the fun part.
 There are a number of options and styles for covering your floor, including carpet, vinyl, tile and hardwood.
 Vinyl or tile is best for bathrooms to keep water damage to a minimum.